ExploreASL/Documentation/docs/SPMxASL.md

 **Description:**

 Moves a file to a file, a file to a directory, or a directory to a directory.
-It keeps the initial extensions, no unzipping or zipping after the move.
-But it makes sure that only one of .nii and .nii.gz exists in the destination directory.
+It manages the unzipping or zipping according to the extension after the move.
+And it makes sure that only one of .nii and .nii.gz exists in the destination directory.
-Bypass inefficient matlab stuff on linux and windows, but can only move on the same file system.
+Bypass inefficient Matlab stuff on Linux and Windows, but can only move on the same file system.

 NB: This function calls xASL\_SysMove for the actual moving.